 Love Irish dancing?
 Don't miss the new show Celtic Fyre, a 25 minute show the park calls "an Irish celebration filled with stories, singers, musicians and the magic of Irish dance."
 It is performed in Ireland's Abbey Stone Theatre, and takes the place of the old Emerald Beat and Secrets of Castle O'Sullivan shows.

-Tip #4-- On a hot day, "Europe in the Air" and the Abbey Stone Theatre (along with Festhaus and the Curse if DarKastle, and the Sesame Street show in England) will be blissfully air-conditioned!
+Tip #4-- On a hot day, the Abbey Stone Theatre (along with Festhaus and the Curse if DarKastle, and the Sesame Street show in England) will be blissfully air-conditioned!
 Nearby Grogan's Grill is the main Irish-themed restaurant here, highlighted by corned beef and huge stuffed baked potatoes.

 Tip #5-- Are you a beer lover?
 Busch Garden Williamsburg VA is your dream come true.
 Join the Anheuser-Busch Brewmaster's Club, and you'll be able to sample a variety of lagers, stouts and other fine beers (think of it as the beer version of wine-tasting) accompanied by tasty snacks.
 Sorry teens, you have to be 21 or older, and if you appear younger than 30, they'll card you (which, depending on your age, may be a compliment!).